nodenv/nodenv/README.md

 Installs shims for all Node executables known to nodenv (i.e., `~/.nodenv/versions/*/bin/*`).
-Run this command after you install a new version of Node, or install a gem that provides commands.
+Run this command after you install a new version of Node, or install an npm package that provides an executable binary.

     $ nodenv rehash